tothantonio/pathfinding-visualizer/README.md

 - `constants.ts` defines constants used throughout the application
 - `helpers.ts` contains helper functions for the application
-- `types.ts` defines types used in the application(AlgorithmType, MazeType, TileType, GridType)
+- `types.ts` defines types used in the application(AlgorithmType, MazeType, TileType, GridType, SpeedType, SpeedSelectType)

 `TileContext.tsx` defines the TileContext and TileProvider.
 Manages states for the start and the end tiles.